Nicholas Eymerich: Education and early tenure as Inquisitor General

 Eymerich was elected to be the Vicar General of the Dominicans in Aragon in 1362 however, this election was contested by one of them: priest Bernardo Ermengaudi who, in addition to having a long-standing dispute with Eymerich, was also politically backed by Peter IV.
 When called on to settle the matter, Pope Urban V, invalidated Eymerich's election on the grounds that the office of Vicar General conflicted with the office of Inquisitor General.
 He did not, however, confirm Ermengaudi in the position, opting for a neutral third, Jacopo Dominici.

 For a time Peter IV prevented Eymerich from serving as inquisitor.
 His hostility toward Eymerich intensified in 1366 when Eymerich began to attack the written works of Ramon Llull and to harass his followers, who were known as Lullists.
 The king forbade Eymerich to preach in the city of Barcelona.
 Eymerich disobeyed covertly and subsequently supported the revolt of the diocese of Tarragona against the monarch.
 This conflict ended around 1376 when the local governor took 200 horsemen and encircled the Dominican monastery where Eymerich was residing.
 Eymerich fled to the papal court of Pope Gregory XI in Avignon.
-While Raimon Llull supported the concept, now Dogma, of Immaculate Conception of Virgin Mary, Eymerich didn't accept it.
+While Raimon Llull supported the concept, now Dogma, of Immaculate Conception of Virgin Mary, Eymerich did not accept it.

 An example of Eymerich as Inquisitor General is his sentence of the Jew Astruc Dapiera in 1370.
 Dapiera was a native of Barcelona accused of sorcery.
 He was sentenced to publicly repent in a cathedral and then to life imprisonment.
 He was the first inquisitor to circumvent the Church's prohibition against torturing a subject twice by interpreting directive very liberally, permitting a separate instance of torture for a separate charge of heresy.
-The Directorium Inquisitorum includes the sentence: Quaestiones sunt fallaces et inefficaces -'Interrogatories are misleading and futile'.
+The Directorium Inquisitorum includes the sentence: "Quaestiones sunt fallaces et inefficaces", 'Interrogatories are misleading and futile'.